The Taxpayer Bill of Rights

-The Indiana Department of Revenue has developed a two-part system to make sure you get help when you need it.
-We provide walk-in Taxpayer Assistance Centers, as well as a full-service telephone staff.
+The Indiana Department of Revenue (DOR) has developed a two-part system to make sure you get the help you need .
+DOR provides walk-in Customer Service Centers, as well as a full-service telephone staff.

 We have an automated information line where you can find out the status of your individual refund checks or hear answers to common tax questions.
 You may call 317-233-4018, Monday through Friday, 8 a.m. - 4:30 p.m.
 EST, for more information.

 State law provides taxpayer advocates who make sure your rights are protected.
-The Indiana Taxpayer Advocate's Office provides an avenue for the successful resolution of taxpayer problems that have not been resolved through normal channels.
-Hardships claims, offers-in-compromises and taxpayer complaints are also researched and resolved through the advocacy program.
+The Indiana Taxpayer Advocate's Office provides an avenue for the successful resolution of customer problems that have not been resolved through normal channels.
+Hardships claims, offers-in-compromises and customer complaints are also researched and resolved through the advocacy program.
 The advocate brings about resolution as a final resource for the taxpayer.

-If a liability is not paid or protested within 60 days of the first notice, we will issue a "Demand Notice" for payment before issuing a tax warrant.
+If a liability is not paid or protested within 60 days of the first notice, DOR will issue a "Demand Notice" for payment before issuing a tax warrant.
 A Demand Notice includes: